What is a California Democratic Party Delegate?

 Some delegates are appointed by elected officials and Democratic Party County Committees, while about 1/3 are elected every odd numbered year through elections divided by Assembly District.

 Only fourteen individuals (7 women, 7 men) from each Assembly District can be elected as delegates to serve a two year term to the DSCC.

-Elections are on either January 7th or January 8th, depending on your Assembly District.
+Elections are on the second and fourth weekend of January, depending on your Assembly District.